-Large numbers of children arrive into this country from overseas every day.
+Children arrive into the UK from overseas every day.
 Many do so legally in the care of their parents and raise no concerns for statutory agencies.
-However, recent evidence indicates that some children are arriving into the UK:
+However, there are some children arriving into the UK who are:

-Evidence shows that unaccompanied children, or those accompanied by someone who is not their parent, are particularly vulnerable.
-The children and many of their carers will need assistance to ensure the child receives adequate care and accesses health and education services.
+Unaccompanied children, or those accompanied by someone who is not their parent, are particularly vulnerable.
+Many of these children and sometimes their carers will need assistance to ensure the child receives adequate care and access to services, such as health and education services.

-The purpose of this guidance and procedures is to assist staff in all agencies to:
+This policy is produced to assist staff in all agencies to:

-Whilst these procedures do touch on the wider safeguarding agenda, the focus is primarily on child protection, and on those children who are unaccompanied or who are accompanied or met by adults who have no documents to demonstrate their relationship with the child.
-See also Trafficked Children Procedure where there is concern about trafficking.
+The focus is primarily on child protection and on those children who are unaccompanied or who are accompanied or met by adults who have no documents to demonstrate their relationship with the child.

 The key principles underpinning practice within all agencies in relation to unaccompanied children from abroad or those accompanied by someone who does not hold Parental Responsibility are: